piyushsh/pcf-study-notes/files/04-Logging-Scaling-High-Availability.md

 - What are the components of the Loggregator system?

-> 1. Metron - Forward logs to the Loggregator subsytem
+> 1. Loggregator Agent - Loggregator Agents run on both PCF component VMs and Diego cell VMs.
+They receive logs and metrics from the apps and PCF components located on those VMs.
+Loggregator Agents then forward the logs and metrics to Dopplers.
-> 2. Doppler - gather logs from Metron
+> 2. Doppler - gather logs from Loggregator Agent and store them in temporary buffer.
+Forwards logs to Traffic Controller.
 > 3. Traffic Controller - handles client requests for logs
 > 4. Firehose - a websocket endpoint that exposes app logs, container metrics and ER component metrics
 > 5. Nozzles - consume the firehose output